 Most junkyards are full of cars and pickup trucks just as you’d expect.
 However, some of the coolest junk collections were the unusual ones.
-I’ve visited a yard entirely of old truck tractor trailers in the weeds and another of nothing but heavy cranes.
+I’ve visited a yard entirely of old truck tractor-trailers in the weeds and another of nothing but heavy cranes.
 The most unusual was a densely packed scrap metal yard with airplanes mixed in with anything else you could imagine.
 Probably the best was a junkyard with over 4000 cars, none newer than 1972…the Smithsonian of junk, for certain.

-I’ve got a thing for all transportation history which includes the cars and pickup trucks in this gallery and trains too.
+I’ve got a thing for all transportation history which includes the cars and pickup trucks in this gallery.
+Trains too.
 I enjoy visiting old junkyards in the way-back and discovering things in the rusty relic realm.
-I like a rusty patina with some original color showing through, a good hood ornament with bygone style, and some pockmarked chrome.
+I like a rusty patina with some original color showing through, a good hood ornament done in a bygone style, and some pockmarked chrome.

-All these images are available on paper, canvas, or metal with the usual free shipping.
+All these images are available on paper, canvas, or super high gloss with the usual free shipping.